No results matched your search criteria.

 Winner of the 2021 Big Family Read short story competition announced!

 Kaitlyn wrote a fantastic piece titled ‘Once There Was A World…’ a story about climate change with a powerful message about how we can all come together to save our planet.
 We really enjoyed reading this topical, well written and kind story and we were impressed that the whole story was written in rhyme.
 It gave the story pace and rhythm and we loved this extra injection of creativity!
-Kaitlyn will receive a collection of brilliant audiobooks kindly donated by our eBook supplier BorrowBox.
+Kaitlyn received a collection of brilliant audiobooks kindly donated by our eBook supplier BorrowBox.

 Once there was a world …